 The database is now capable to use all letters (A-Z).
 P is often labelled for Parallel, a long taxiway parallel to the runway.
-E and W may be used for EAST and WEST and where appropriate.
+E and W may be used for EAST and WEST and N and S for North and South - where appropriate.